When is Doctor Who season 12 on TV? What’s going to happen? Who’s in the cast?

 Who’re the Judoon?

-It’s been revealed that rhino-like thugs the Judoon are returning to the collection in 2020, with Whittaker’s Physician and her workforce going through off with them in Gloucester as they enact some form of “deadly mission,” based on the BBC.
+It’s been revealed that rhino-like thugs the Judoon are returning to the collection in 2020, with Whittaker’s Physician and her crew dealing with off with them in Gloucester as they enact some kind of “deadly mission,” in line with the BBC.

 “No!
 Sho!
 Blo!
-The Judoon are storming back into Doctor Who in full force, and the streets of Gloucester aren’t safe,” collection showrunner Chris Chibnall mentioned.
+The Judoon are storming back into Doctor Who in full force, and the streets of Gloucester aren’t safe,” collection showrunner Chris Chibnall stated.

 “If anyone has anything to hide, confess now.
 The Judoon are taking no prisoners, and will stop at nothing to fulfil their mission!
 The whole team on Doctor Who are delighted and scared in equal measure to welcome them back: one of many treats we’ve got in store for viewers next series.”

-The identical episode can also be set to incorporate Physician Foster and Silk star Neil Stuke in an as-yet-unknown position, the primary visitor star formally introduced for the twelfth rebooted collection that’s at the moment filming.
+The identical episode can also be set to incorporate Physician Foster and Silk star Neil Stuke in an as-yet-unknown position, the primary visitor star formally introduced for the twelfth rebooted collection that’s at present filming.

 “We’re over the moon (with Judoon), to be welcoming the wondrous Neil Stuke as a guest star,” Chibnall continued.